- What is Inheritance in C++?

 What is Inheritance in C++?

 Inheritance is an important concept in object-oriented programming.
 It allows you to create a new class by inheriting properties and behaviors from an existing class.
 The class that is inherited from is called the “base” or “parent” class, and the new class is referred to as the “derived” or “child” class.
+To understand how inheritance principles apply to distributed systems and virtualized environments, explore Cloud Computing Training a hands-on program that connects object-oriented concepts with scalable infrastructure, enabling learners to design, deploy, and manage cloud-native applications across platforms.
 Inheritance promotes code reuse, making it easier to create and maintain a codebase.
 It helps you model relationships between classes in a clear and hierarchical way.

 Purpose and Benefits of Inheritance in C++

 Inheritance in C++ is a useful way to build modern code.
 It improves code structure and supports flexible and extensible software.
 It is a key concept in object-oriented programming.
 This idea helps developers write cleaner, more maintainable, and scalable code.
-Let’s discuss the purpose and benefits of inheritance in C++ in detail.Purpose of Inheritance:
+To ensure such code remains robust and fault-tolerant, explore Exception Handling in C++ a critical concept that teaches how to gracefully manage runtime errors using try-catch blocks, ensuring stability and reliability in object-oriented applications.

 Benefits of Inheritance: